%SSC_DESCSQL

 goto err_exit

-for ix from 1 thru var_nmbr ;Display them
+for ix from 1 thru var_nmbr ;Display columns

 begin